The First Ladies ...

 The Nolan sisters, Bernie, Denise, Linda and Maureen have all played Mrs. Johnstone at various times.
 Linda played Mrs. Johnstone in London's West End and on tour.

 Once a New Seeker, Lyn Paul first became Mrs. Johnstone in 1997.
 She performed on the West End stage, then a four month tour of the UK before returning to London, where in July 1998 she celebrated the show's 10th Anniversary.
-She has since revisited the role several times.
+She has since revisited the role several times and is the current Mrs Johnstone during the 2016 tour.

 Australian born, Helen Reddy has appeared as both Shirley Valentine, the one-woman play by Willy Russell, and as Mrs Johnstone in Blood Brothers.
 She has performed in Broadway and on the West End.